Avinava/Autocomplete-Visualforce-Component/README.md

 This is a visualforce component that can convert any field into a Autocomplete Component

+[This version is deprecated you can have a look on a improved verison of the same here .https://github.com/Avinava/Autocomplete-Visualforce-Component-V2]

 Few features of the autocomplete component
 -